Murrieta, California: Education

-The city of Murrieta is served by the Murrieta Valley Unified School District (MVUSD).
-The district contains eleven elementary (K-5) schools, four middle (6-8) schools, three comprehensive high (9-12) schools (Murrieta Valley High School, Vista Murrieta High School, Murrieta Mesa High School), one continuation school (Creekside High School), and one independent study school.
+The majority of the city of Murrieta is served by the Murrieta Valley Unified School District (MVUSD).
+A portion is in the Menifee Union School District and the Perris Union High School District for grades 9–12.

+The Murrieta district contains eleven elementary (K–5) schools, four middle (6–8) schools, three comprehensive high (9–12) schools (Murrieta Valley High School, Vista Murrieta High School, Murrieta Mesa High School), one continuation school (Creekside High School), and one independent study school.

 Calvary Chapel Bible College operated at the Murrieta Hot Springs Resort site from 1994 until 2022.
 Its affiliated private comprehensive (K-9) school at Calvary Chapel Murrieta also serves the Murrieta community.
 There had been a senior high school in the Calvary Chapel Murrieta system, but it closed in 2019.
 Mt.
 San Jacinto College is the nearest community college (with locations in Temecula and Menifee) and the University of California, Riverside (UCR) is the nearest public university.
 The city is also home to a University of Phoenix learning center and an Azusa Pacific University satellite campus.